History of Art and Heritage Management

 The School of Humanities and Social Sciences welcomes recent school-leavers as well as those returning to higher education.

-Like all the University’s departments, History of Art and Heritage Studies has a strong commitment to teaching and learning excellence.
+Like all the University’s departments, History of Art and Heritage Management has a strong commitment to teaching and learning excellence.

 The staff are experts in their subjects and experienced university lecturers and teachers